How Do I Talk About My Holiday in Messages to the Child I Sponsor?

 8) Send a photo

-Why not share a holiday snap with your sponsored child?
+Why not share a holiday snap?
 This could be a group shot of your friends or family, a photo of a landscape or your own village, town or city.

-Please keep your sponsored child’s culture in mind when sharing a photo.
-For example, a beach scene where people are in swimming costumes could be seen as inappropriate.
+Please keep in mind the culture of the child you sponsor when sharing a photo.
+For example, a photo of people in swimming costumes might be seen as inappropriate.
+If you need advice about this, feel free to get in touch.

 9) Describe the different seasons

-Depending on where your sponsored child lives, they may not experience the same change in seasons as we do in the UK.
+Depending on where the child you sponsor lives, they may not experience the same change in seasons as we do in the UK.

-Take a moment to describe the change in season from summer to autumn, share your favourite season or the classic, talk about the weather.
+Take a moment to describe the change in season from spring to summer, or summer to autumn; share your favourite season – after all, it’s a British tradition to talk about the weather!

 10) Send a map or flag

-If you don’t feel comfortable writing about your holiday, why not include a map or a flag with some fun facts about the country you visited or the UK.
-At their Compassion project, children learn about different countries as part of the Compassion curriculum.
+If you don’t feel comfortable writing about your holiday, why not include a map or a flag with some fun facts about the country you visited, or about the UK.
+At their Compassion project, children learn about different countries as part of the Compassion curriculum so it’s a wonderful education opportunity you’d be giving them.

 Thanks to fun sessions at his Compassion project, 10-year-old Cristofer from Honduras has been learning more about where his sponsor lives.

-Is it summertime where your sponsored child lives?
+Is it summertime where the child you sponsor lives?

-Depending on where your sponsored child lives, they may also be on summer holiday.
-Why not ask some questions about summer in their country:
+Depending on where the child you sponsor lives, they may also be on summer holiday.
+Why not ask some questions about summer in their country, for example:

 • What is your favourite thing to do during the summer?